thommccarthy/nx-ts-news/posts/git-gud-1-mastering-file-restoration/git-gud-1-mastering-file-restoration.md

 ---
-title: 'Mastering File Restoration in Git: A Comprehensive Guide'
+title: 'Git Gud Vol. 1: Mastering File Restoration in Git'
-description: Learn how to restore a Git file to its state at a specific commit.
+description: Discover how to restore a Git file back to its initial state at a specific commit.
-slug: file-restoration-in-git
+slug: git-gud-1-mastering-file-restoration
-meta: Learn how to restore a Git file to its state at a specific commit.
+meta: Discover how to restore a Git file back to its initial state at a specific commit.
-date: '2023-10-12 12:00:00'
+date: '2023-05-26 12:00:00'
-tags: [Git, Version Control]
+tags: [Git, Version Control, Tooling]
 ---

 ## Introduction:

-In the dynamic landscape of software development, version control is essential for managing code changes and collaborating with team members.
-Git has become the industry standard for developers, and understanding its complexities can greatly improve your workflow.
-In this article, we'll delve deeper into a common scenario: restoring a specific file to its original state when you first created a branch.
-We'll cover the step-by-step process and explore some additional tips to enhance your Git skills.
-Let's dive in!
+Welcome to Git Gud Vol. 1, the first article a series where I document techniques I've learned during the quest to improve my Git skills.
+In this first entry, we'll focus on a particular issue: reverting a file back to its state when a branch was initially created.
+It's an issue I've encountered recently when wrapping up a branch for a pull request, realizing that some files would be better off in their original state.

+This series is as much a personal journey as it is a guide.
+By no means am I a Git expert, but by documenting new techniques and solutions I discover, I hope to deepen my understanding and help fellow developers on similar paths.

 ## Finding the Ancestral Commit: